BioQUEST has taken on a wide variety of projects over its 30+ year history.

-Launched in 2014, QUBES has a primary goal of increasing the effectiveness of undergraduate biology education nationwide and a particular focus on including more quantitative concepts and skills.
-QUBES now provides logistical, intellectual, and community support for innovative quantitative biology education projects.
+Launched in 2014 as a virtual synthesis center supported by the NSF, QUBES has a primary goal of increasing the effectiveness of undergraduate biology education nationwide and a particular focus on including more quantitative concepts and skills.
+QUBES provides logistical, intellectual, and community support for innovative quantitative biology education projects.

 BEDROCK (Bioinformatics Education Dissemination: Reaching Out, Connecting, and Knitting-together) is aimed at integrating bioinformatics throughout the undergraduate biology curriculum